Lewis Hine caption: Newsboy. Little Fattie. Less than 40 inches high, 6 years old. Been at it one year. May 9th, 1910. Location: St. Louis, Missouri.

 Little Fattie had a real name, but it wasn’t easy finding it, until I contacted the St. Louis Post-Dispatch in December of 2007.
 At my request, reporter Matthew Hathaway wrote an article about my search and published the photo.
 Several weeks later I received an email, which said in part:

 “I am writing on behalf of my mother, Phyllis Foerstel.
 My great aunt has had that picture in her home since it appeared in the Post-Dispatch in 1974.
 She told us that the boy in the picture was her brother, George Okertich.
 He was a paperboy during that period.
 He became a mail carrier and was known as the ‘singing mailman.'”

-My subsequent interview of Mrs. Foerstel, George’s niece, appears on the next page.
+My subsequent interview of Mrs. Foerstel, George’s niece, appears below.
 But here is some of what I found in the census and other official records.

 George (officially Slavko Ocretic) was born in Croatia (Yugoslavia) on April 22, 1905, which means that he was actually only five years old when he was photographed by Hine.
 His father, known in this country as August Okertich, came to the US in 1905, and settled in St. Louis.
 In 1906, his wife, Angela Borcic, who he married in 1903, joined him, along with George and his older sister Emma.
 In 1910, they had two more children, and August was working as a “laborer.”
 In 1920, they lived at 2755 La Salle Street, and had four additional children.
 Emma, now 15, was a stenographer and George an errand boy.